-- the victim’s estate, on the event that the victim has died.
+- the victim’s estate, in the event that the victim has died.

-Can I claim even if the victim is deceased?
+Can I make a Care Home Negligence Claim if the victim is deceased?

-If you believe that a resident suffered unnecessarily while in the care of a home, and they have since died, it may still possible to bring a claim.
+If you believe that a resident suffered unnecessarily while in the care of a home, and they have since died, it may still be possible to bring a care home neglect claim.
 However, there are time limits to be considered, so it’s vital to speak to us as soon as you can.

 Is there a time limit on making a claim?

-What are the signs of abuse to watch for?
+What are the signs of care home abuse to watch for?

 The most common types of claim broadly break down into three categories:

-Sometimes it can be quite easy to detect that something is wrong, for example if a resident suffers a fall or an injury and you know that the incident could have been avoided if proper care was taken.
+Sometimes it can be quite easy to detect that something is wrong, for example if a resident suffers an injury or illness and you know that the incident could have been avoided if proper care was taken.

 However, there are more subtle signs of neglect and abuse to be aware of: